-Registered Mutual Funds and UCITS Funds managed by Towle receive reports as requested by their boards or as required by relevant laws.
-Additionally, investors in the Partnerships receive an annual K-1 and a copy of the annual Partnership audit in addition to investor reports and letters from Towle.
+Registered Funds managed by Towle receive reports as requested by their boards or as required by relevant laws.
+Additionally, investors in the Partnerships receive an annual K-1 and a copy of the annual audited financial statements for the relevant Partnership in addition to monthly investor statements, and quarterly letters from Towle.